plblum/jivs/docs/Jivs_API.md

 ```
 ### Testing the configuration: Jivs-ConfigAnalysis
 **Jivs-ConfigAnalysis** is a tool to ensure that your configuration is as expected,
-even before you create a ValidationManager object from it.
+even before you create a ValueHostsManager object from it.

 ConfigAnalysis does the following:
 - Validates the properties throughout your ValueHostConfig objects, including: